Chapter 1 : No Room at the Inn.

 “Well, don’t just stand around here in the hallway.
 Come in and sit down.”

 “Happy Christmas Mother.”
 Flavian wrapped his arms around her and hugged her tightly.
 He’d hardly glanced in his daughter’s direction yet, let alone given her a hug.
 His very body language had seemed to warn her not to approach him.

 Alexandrina returned the hug half-heartedly.
 She couldn’t help being disappointed in him.

-“Well,” he said, sitting down in the living room, “how have you been, Lydia?
+“Well,” he said, as he sat down in the living room, “how have you been, Lydia?
 Everything going well at school?”

 “Yes, Dad,” she said quietly.

-“Well, that’s certainly good news,” he said, showing no sign of knowing differently.
+“Well, that’s certainly good news,” he said.
 “Keep up the good work, eh?
 Bet you’re looking forward to being finished with the N.E.W.T.S., aren’t you?”